galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >    - *"Send results to a new history"*: `No`
 >    - *"1: AF Filter - Allele Frequency Filter"*: `0.05`
 >
->       This number is the nminimum allele frequency required for variants to be included in the report.
+>       This number is the minimum allele frequency required for variants to be included in the report.
 >
->    - *"2: DP Filer*: `1`
+>    - *"2: DP Filer"*: `1`
 >
->       The minimum depth of all alignment at a variant site
+>       The minimum depth of all alignments required at a variant site;
+>       the suggested value will, effectively, deactivate filtering on overall DP and will result in the DP_ALT Filter to be used as the only coverage-based filter.
 >
->    - *"3: Variation data to report"*: `Final (SnpEff-) annotated variants`
+>    - *"3: DP_ALT Filter"*: `10`
 >
+>       The minimum depth of alignments at a site that need to support the respective variant allele
+>
+>    - *"4: Variation data to report"*: `Final (SnpEff-) annotated variants`
+>
 >       The collection with variation data in VCF format: the output of the previous workflow
 >
+>
 >    - *"4: gene products translations"*: `NC_045512.2_feature_mapping.tsv` or `NC_045512.2 feature mapping`
 >
->       The custom tabular file mapping NCBI RefSeq Protein identifiers (as used by snpEff version 4.5covid19) to their commonly used names, part of the auxillary data.
+>       The custom tabular file mapping NCBI RefSeq Protein identifiers (as used by snpEff version 4.5covid19) to their commonly used names, part of the auxillary data; the names in the second column of this dataset are the ones that will appear in the reports generated by this workflow.
 >
+>    - *"5: Number of Clusters"*: `3`
+>
+>      The variant frequency plot generated by the workflow will separate the samples into this number of clusters.
+>
 {: .hands_on}

-Both workflows generate several outputs.
-Most of them are collections with results for each samples.
-There are also reports combining information for all samples.
+The three key results datasets produced by the Reporting workflow are:

-1. **Combined Variant Report by Sample**: table sumarize several information (columns) for each AVs in each sample (row)
+1. **Combined Variant Report by Sample**: This table combines the key statistics for each AV call in each sample.
+Each line in the dataset represents one AV detected in one specific sample

    Column | Field | Meaning
    --- | --- | ---